Accounting for Receivables

 |Account receivable (JT)||200,000|

 Payment by JT on 15 May is journalized as follows:

-Following journal entry is made to account for receipt of note receivable principal amount and interest income:
+The following journal entry is made to account for the receipt of note receivable principal and interest: